wso2/msf4j/README.md

 Let's get started by writing a hello world MSF4J microservice.

-You can use the msf4j-microservice-archetype Maven plugin to create your first MSF4J project.
-JDK 1.8 and Maven 3.x & run the following command.
+You can use the [msf4j-microservice-archetype](https://github.com/wso2/msf4j/tree/master/archetypes) Maven plugin to create your first MSF4J project.
+ Make sure you have JDK 1.8 and Maven 3.x installed, & run the following command.

 ```
 mvn archetype:generate -DarchetypeGroupId=org.wso2.msf4j \